joaopvolpi/projetanalyseaudio/README.md

 - `/projectenedis`: Contains the source code for the mobile application developed using React Native.
 - `/backend`: Flask API for handling audio data processing and machine learning model interaction.
-- `/backend/models`: Trained machine learning models used for audio classification.
+- `/backend/AI`: Preprocessing files and notebook used for model training.

 ## Getting Started